 Fraudsters often target ecommerce by using stolen credit card details.
 This leads to high chargeback rates.
-They also attempt to steal user login credentials, which can lead to an account takeover.
+They also attempt to steal user login credentials, which can lead to an account takeover attack.
 If you offer bonuses for referrals, you should also look out for multi accounting fraud (when criminals create multiple profiles to reap benefits and rewards) as well as referral fraud.

 Investing in ecommerce fraud detection software isn’t just about improving your company’s bottom line.
 It’s also a competitive advantage to retain a low chargeback rate, as card operators such as Visa or Mastercard could charge you more for payments.
 Protecting accounts is also key to maintaining a good business reputation.